Martlark/DeclareMVC/README.md

 There is no support for components, extensions or complicated rendering.
 Use a templating language such as JINJA2 or similar for those uses.
 The method for determining page updates is rather simple, any *data-click* or *data-set* action causes an update event.
-When adding to a child list use the *addChild()* method to raise an update event.
+When adding to a child list use the *childAdd()* method to raise an update event.

 Supports these declarations: